Team Rubicon: Clay Hunt Fellows Program

 The Clay Hunt Fellows Program is a leadership development fellowship created by Team Rubicon.
-It is named after Clay Hunt, one of the original members of Team Rubicon who suffered from PTSD and depression and committed suicide in 2011.
-It was founded in 2013 as a 12 month program, but has since been changed to a 6 month program.
+It is named after Clay Hunt, one of the original members of Team Rubicon who suffered from PTSD and depression and died by suicide in 2011.
+It was founded in 2013 as a 12-month program, but has since been changed to a 6-month program.
 On February 12, 2015, a veteran suicide prevention bill, the Clay Hunt Suicide Prevention for American Veterans Act or the Clay Hunt SAV "Suicide Prevention for American Veterans" Act, named in his honor, became law.

+Television show

+In 2023, a Team Rubicon show aired on The Roku Channel, hosted by Kevin O'Connor.